Metromile Review: How Does Pay-Per-Mile Insurance Work?

 - Metromile’s driving data tools are limited.
 Metromile doesn’t provide the safe-driving feedback that other insurance company devices do, but instead focuses on helping drivers save money by managing their driving time and fuel costs.

-If you work from home, drive infrequently or prefer to take public transportation, Metromile’s usage-based insurance can deliver major savings.
+If you work from home, drive infrequently or prefer to take public transportation, Metromile’s mileage based car insurance can deliver major savings.
 However, it’s wise to do the math first.
 If your annual mileage is close to 10,000, you may find your monthly payments with Metromile aren’t much — or any — lower than with your existing insurance.
 The easiest way to save money on your car insurance is to get quick, free and accurate quotes from multiple companies with compare.com.
 See which car insurance company will bring you the greatest discounts!